kamipinilla/naver_scraper/README.md

 # cloze_naver
-Naver web scraper for Korean cloze-test generation.
+Web scraper for English-Korean Naver dictionary (en.dict.naver.com).

 # How to run